tpillow/brakelite/README.md

 # Brakelite
-A Lightweight, minimal, and effective notification system to remind you to stretch and take quick breaks throughout the day.
+A lightweight, minimal, and effective notification system to remind you to stretch and take quick breaks throughout the day.

 ## How it Works